Aeonium Arboreum: How to Take the Cuttings

 I got my Aeonium arboreum (the variety is “atropurpureum”) at a lecture about succulents at the San Francisco Botanical Garden about 20 years ago.
 The curator of the desert garden at the UC Davis arboretum was speaking and brought plants to sell.

-This was of the very 1st succulents I ever bought and I carried it with me when I moved to Santa Barbara.
-I now have 3 of them in pots and a few in the garden so I want to share with you how I take cuttings of this small tree-like succulent.
+This was one of the very first succulents I ever bought, and I carried it with me when I moved to Santa Barbara.
+I now have three of them in pots and a few in the garden, so I want to share with you how I take cuttings of this small tree-like succulent.

 P1290979_new